3ziye/put-file/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Report a bug or issue with GoStaticServe
+about: Report a bug or issue with put-file
 title: '[Bug] Short description of the issue'
 labels: 'bug'
 assignees: ''